Do you want to create a successful YouTube channel? According to reports, 75% of kids say they want to become YouTubers.

 Instead of having to narrate voice-over takes, you can use a text-to-speech tool to create polished video audio in a fraction of the time.

-AI voices can also be the answer to time and energy constraints.
-If you only have a limited amount of time to dedicate to your channel, but you’re determined to get it monetized—AI tools are the answer.
+If you only have a limited amount of time and money to dedicate to your channel, but you’re determined to get it monetized—AI tools are the answer.

 AI voices can also be a game-changer for creators who feel they don’t have the right voice or accent to convey their message, or who struggle with a language barrier.